aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 5. Application retrieve the private key from the *KeyStore/KeyChain* if credentials are valid, otherwise display an error message
 6. Once the private key was retrieved we are able to encrypt the local storage

-## Encrypted Storage

-The API should allow the local storage to be self-encrypted, by that we mean once **KeyStore/KeyChain** is opened, any data inserted was supposed to be properly encrypted.

 ### Remote storage

 If the data must be kept in another infrastructure, the server should never have access to user's data, instead, the application should send the data encrypted as well the public keys for data sync.
 Once some data is added on the server side, it should be encrypted with the public key provided and sent back to the client.

 **Note:** To not lose our focus here, *offline storage*, anything related with *data sync* will be proposed in a separated document

-## Encrypted Cache

-Sometimes we just need to make use of caching mechanism for the temporally storage of some information like documents, images or presentations which doesn't mean they are not significant or critical, we never know what type of file will be there.

-Into this iteration we chose [LRU (*Least Recently Used*)](http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used) as our caching mechanisms based on the state of data that have been used recently, in other words, if the data have not been used for decades it will probably remain unused for a long time.

-The approach for encrypting cache must be very similar to the local storage.

 # API symmetry